rkratky/ubuntu-hw-support/docs/risc-v-cookbook/howto/packaging/package_kernel.rst

 kernel tree is needed.
 The repository should be based on an upstream Linux kernel version ``<kernel_version>``.

-First, execute the :doc:`/tutorial/create_kernel` tutorial.
+First, execute the :ref:`your-first-kernel-package` tutorial.
 This provides a sample project.

 Clone required repositories